NorthernScott/thefreerealms/docs/Locations/Port Zug.md

 ## Caste System

-Over the past century, social life in Zug has become dominated by an informal caste system know as the Law of Threes.
+Over the past two centuries, social life in Zug has become dominated by an informal caste system know as the Law of Threes.
 What started as

+## Districts

+### The Old Town

+*What makes this district unique?*

+**Location of Interest**
+- Detail 1
+- Detail 2
+- Detail 3

+**Location of Interest**
+- Detail 1
+- Detail 2
+- Detail 3

+**Location of Interest**
+- Detail 1
+- Detail 2
+- Detail 3

 ### Notable Places: